 Sebastian recently sat with Owen Wright, currently ranked seventh in the world for surfing, in our sauna, of course, to talk all things health, recovery and surfing, and to share some of his epic journey with us.

-Owen began surfing almost as soon as he could walk, and was competing professionally by the age of ten, with 6 or 7 competitions a year.
-On tour by seventeen, he became a full-time surfer at nineteen with a title at 16 and a world title at 18.
+Owen began surfing almost as soon as he could walk, and was surf competitively since the age of 10, with 6 or 7 competitions a year.
+Owen won an Australian Title at the age of 17, and earned himself Rookie of the Year on his debut of the CT at the age of 20.
 The biggest accomplishment for Owen ~ and "hardest slog" ~ was qualifying for the top bracket at 19, "once you get to the world tour, you're up against you know, Kelly Slater who had been on tour your whole entire life growing up."
 But that was the passion and the dream for a young Owen, with sponsorship from leading brands like Rip Curl, he was competing against the best and loving it.

 Then in December 2015, everything changed.